Skip to main content

 Satay

-Skewered, grilled meat (usually chicken or beef) served with a rich peanut sauce, cucumber, onions, and rice cakes (ketupat).
+Skewers of grilled meat, usually chicken or beef, served with peanut sauce, cucumber, onions and pressed rice cakes (ketupat).

 Laksa